 software-design-philosophy

-SolidManage software complexity through deep modules, information hiding, and strategic programming.
-Use when the user mentions "module design", "API too complex", "shallow class", "complexity budget", "strategic vs tactical", "deep module", "information leakage", or "pass-through method".
-Also trigger when reviewing interface designs for simplicity, evaluating whether an abstraction is pulling its weight, or choosing between general-purpose and special-purpose approaches.
+FeaturedManage software complexity through deep modules, information hiding, and strategic programming.
+Use when the user mentions "module design", "API too complex", "shallow class", "complexity budget", "strategic vs tactical", "deep module", "information leakage", "pass-through method", "this code is over-engineered", or "simplify this design".
+Also trigger when reviewing an interface for simplicity, evaluating whether an abstraction is pulling its weight, deciding whether a comment is worth writing, or choosing between general-purpose and special-purpose approaches.
 Covers deep vs shallow modules, red flags for complexity, and comments as design documentation.
 For code quality, see clean-code.
-For boundaries, see clean-architecture.
+For architecture boundaries, see clean-architecture.

 Install